Voices of the Fallen Heroes: Background

 After publishing "Voices of the Fallen Heroes," Mishima wrote in a letter to Tsukasa Kono, "I wrote this work with the intention of dedicating it to the souls of your younger brother and the other officers who took part in the February 26 Uprising.
 By the way, be that as it may, I cannot help but feel irritated by the satiation, stagnation, and lethargy of modern Japan.
 Is this just only my particular hysteria?"

 And, in an interview from the magazine Sunday Mainichi (サンデー毎日), he said, "The Kokutai, the national system, has collapsed since the Emperor made his Humanity Declaration.
-All the moral confusion of the postwar period stems from that," and he argued that this was an important issue related to the quesion of "love" mediated by the "Emperor" (God), which was born out of Japan's agricultural fundamentalism (農本主義, Nohonshugi).
+All the moral confusion of the postwar period stems from that," and he argued that this was an important issue related to the question of "love" mediated by the "Emperor" (God), which was born out of Japan's agricultural fundamentalism (農本主義, Nohonshugi).

 The more a nation modernizes, the less meaningful the cooler, become personal relationships.
 For people who live in such a modern society love is impossible.
 For example, if A believes that he loves B, there is no means for him to be sure of it, and vice versa.
 (Omitted) If there is no image of a third man whom the two lovers have in common――the apex of the triangle――love ends with eternal skepticism.
 This is what D. H. Lawrence calls agnosticism.
 From ancient times the Japanese have had an image of the apex of the triangle (God), which was born out of Japan's agricultural fundamentalism; and everyone had a theory of love, so that he should not be isolated.
 The Emperor was the absolute for us Japanese.
 This is why I always say that Sinto festivals are necessary.